Welder

 • calibrate tools and operate welding equipment

-• inspect and test joins using precision measuring instruments
+• inspect and test the quality of joins using precision measuring instruments

 Working environment